pinohu/DYNASTY/ohu-legacy-codex/volume-iv-technology-automation/book-8-digital-marketing-systems/chapter-24-sales-systems-development.md

 - Implement sales performance metrics that drive continuous improvement
 - Build sales training programs that ensure consistent execution

-This is not a basic sales guide—it's a comprehensive system for building sales operations that scale to $10M+ revenue.
+This is not a basic sales guideâ€”it's a comprehensive system for building sales operations that scale to $10M+ revenue.
 Every process, every tool, every system serves the purpose of converting more leads into customers while building sustainable revenue growth.

 ---